 Why Use Moves?

-Aside from the fact that Moves will give you a cash advance based on all of your platform earnings, it seems like it’s a safer option than some of the alternatives out there.
+Aside from the fact that Moves will give you a cash advance based on all your earning deposits, it seems a safer option than some of the alternatives out there.

 For instance, there are payday loans that have high-interest rates and take back your entire loan in one lump sum payment, often leaving you needing to take out a loan with them once more just to make ends meet.